SEL: Using Explicit Instruction Programs

 • It is too expensive for your budget.

 • It is not applicable to your population.
 For example, the evidence from the studies done are all for urban or suburban districts, but you serve a rural or frontier population.
-Or, you have a lot of students with English as a second language.
+Or, you may have a lot of students with English as a second language.
 Are program materials available in those languages, including family components?
-Or, you serve students with disabilities.
-Are the program materials accessible?

 Ensuring Explicit SEL is S.A.F.E.

 It is important to pay special attention to the “connected and coordinated instruction” part of S.A.F.E., as it is one of the most overlooked pieces when implementing explicit SEL instruction.
-What tends to happen is people start creating a collage of stand-alone, unrelated lessons they find from multiple resources.
-This does not mean you cannot align programs, or even integrate them; but thought, planning, and care needs to be taken to do so.
+I think we all know what tends to happen.
+As a system, we start creating a collage of stand-alone, unrelated lessons or curricula from multiple resources.
+This does not mean you cannot align programs, but thought, planning, and care needs to be taken to do so.
+You may find you need to deselect some programs and sharpen your focus on one or two.

 A key piece that may be overlooked when selecting an SEL program is support for implementation.
 First, is there adequate training for staff up front?
-Second, are there ongoing cycles of learning and coaching for staff over time?
-Ongoing support for staff through coaching and consulting is proven to improve staff understanding, competence, and confidence in implementation over time.
+Second, are there ongoing cycles of staff learning and coaching over time?
+Ongoing coaching is proven to improve staff competence and confidence over time.

 Utilizing A Robust Needs Assessment

-Ensuring a needs assessment is robust requires analyzing trends and from multiple data sources, and actively asking for input from the school community, including families, students, and all staff.
-Here are some needs assessment data source ideas:
+Ensuring a needs assessment is robust requires analyzing trends from multiple data sources, and actively asking for input from the school community, including families, students, and all staff.
+Here are some needs assessment ideas:

 • Take inventory - Utilizing the CASEL Schoolwide SEL Program and Initiative Inventory.
 It helps to know where you are with SEL, before planning where you are going.